Phoenix Bus Accident Attorney

 Contact a Phoenix Bus Accident Lawyer Today

-If you or a loved one suffered an injury in any bus accident, the attorneys at Gallagher & Kennedy are always ready to go to work for you.
-We are not afraid to take on powerful government entities.
-Reach out to us for your free, no-risk initial consultation.
-To speak with us, you can call (602) 530-8400 or contact us online.
+If you or a loved one suffered an injury in a bus accident, the attorneys at Gallagher & Kennedy are ready to go to work for you.
+We are not afraid to take on powerful government entities or large bus companies.

-We work for you on a contingency basis, meaning you do not need to pay us anything upfront – or even anything – unless you win your bus accident case.
+We work on a contingency basis.
+You do not pay anything up front unless we win your bus accident case.